AEL Transitions Program

 If you have your high school diploma and want to score better on the ASVAB or college entrance exams, or job related testing such as WorkKeys (NCRC), the AEL program can assess your knowledge and help you focus on those specific skills and learn the concepts needed to score higher on any academic test.

 The AEL program is free to everyone.
-We have several class locations to serve you with both morning and evening classes.
 We also offer basic computer training, literacy tutoring, and life-skills instruction.
-Students must be 16 year of age or older.
+Students must be 16 year of age or older and not enrolled in high school.
 Parents of 16 and 17 year old students are required to attest students are no longer enrolled in school and have permission to attend Adult Education classes.

 What’s the Career for You?